-Condensed Milk Flavoured Chocolate Cake is a gift from the gods….
+Condensed Milk Flavoured Chocolate Cake is the perfect Home Made Birthday Cake

 I’m on a Condensed Milk bandwagon at the moment….
 Oh who am I kidding, I drink the stuff from the can.
 My arse would be a hell of a lot smaller if I didn’t touch the stuff, but I can’t help it.
 If there is an open tin in the fridge, I’m grabbing the teaspoon and digging right in!

-So this cake is surprisingly light in texture seeing there is so much going on, but chocolate and condensed milk are a match made in heaven.
+So this recipe for Condensed Milk Flavoured Chocolate Cake is surprisingly light in texture seeing there is so much going on, but chocolate and condensed milk are a match made in heaven.
 Ice it with plain chocolate icing, nothing too fancy, and you’ll be enjoying large slices until there is only crumbs left.
 Or you can add truffles or chocolate bars of your choice to make it extra pretty and fit for occasions.

-If you are wanting to make it a birthday cake or celebration cake (like the picture) – double the recipe!
+If you are wanting to make it a birthday cake or celebration cake (like the picture) – double or even triple the recipe!

 And if you want an icing to go on top, try our Simple Chocolate Icing recipe!

-If you like this recipe you will LOVE this one – RUM BALLS!
+If you like this recipe you will LOVE this these Condensed Milk Flavoured Recipes: